dhmunro/dudley/README.md

 previous read.

-Generally, you should imagine that the data file is being read in the order of the parameter and variable declarations in the Dudley description.
+Generally, you should imagine that the data file is being read in the order of the parameter and variable declarations in the Dudley layout.
 You can also place an

     !@ address